Michigan plans to charge ex-Gov. Snyder in Flint water probe

 Snyder, a Republican who has been out of office for two years, was governor when state-appointed managers in Flint switched the city’s water to the Flint River in 2014 as a cost-saving step while a pipeline was being built to Lake Huron.
 The water, however, was not treated to reduce corrosion — a disastrous decision affirmed by state regulators that caused lead to leach from old pipes and spoil the distribution system used by nearly 100,000 residents.

+LeeAnne Walters, a mother of four who is credited with exposing the lead contamination, said she wants details about the charges.

+“The very fact that people are being held accountable is an amazing feat,” Walters said.
+“But when people’s lives have been lost and children have been severely hurt, it doesn’t seem like enough.”

 The disaster made Flint a nationwide symbol of governmental mismanagement, with residents lining up for bottled water and parents fearing that their children had suffered permanent harm.
+Lead can damage the brain and nervous system and cause learning and behavior problems.
 The crisis was highlighted as an example of environmental injustice and racism.

 At the same time, bacteria in the water was blamed for an outbreak of Legionnaires’.
 Legionella bacteria can emerge through misting and cooling systems, triggering a severe form of pneumonia, especially in people with weakened immune systems.
 Authorities counted at least 90 cases in Genesee County, including 12 deaths.